tevelee/Eval/README.md

 All it does, is recognising patterns.

 By creating data types, you provide literals to the framework, which it can interpret as an element or a result of the expression.
-These types are transformed to real-life Swift types.
+These types are transformed to real Swift types.

 By defining functions, you provide patterns to the framework to recognise.
 Functions are also typed, they return Swift types as a result of their evaluation.